Blocking ads removes funding from us!

 main camera

-Let's start with the main camera first.
-Here Xiaomi is clearly ahead on paper due to the largest sensor.
+Let's start with the main camera.
+On paper, Xiaomi is clearly ahead here due to the largest sensor.
 The P50 Pro even has the smallest sensor.

 Comparison with the S21 Ultra, Mi 11 Ultra & P40 Pro

 In good lighting conditions, all four smartphones take beautiful pictures that only differ in nuances.
-The Galaxy S21 Ultra tends towards strong colors, the Mi 11 Ultra towards warmer ones and the P50 Pro to mostly natural colors.
-In terms of sharpness, Samsung can no longer really keep up and has to compete with the Mi 11 Ultra and P50 in particular Pro clearly defeated.
-On the other hand, the differences are greater in lowlight.
-Here, the HarmonyOS smartphone delivers the sharpest photos with great color reproduction, which was still the case with its predecessor Proproblem.
-However, Xiaomi can keep up very well, whereas the S21 Ultra can no longer keep up.
+The Galaxy S21 Ultra tends towards stronger colors, the Mi 11 Ultra towards warmer ones, and the P50 Pro towards mostly natural colors.
+In terms of sharpness, Samsung can no longer really keep up and has to admit defeat to the Mi 11 Ultra and P50 Pro in particular.
+The differences are greater in low light, however.
+Here, the HarmonyOS smartphone delivers the sharpest photos with great color reproduction, which was still a problem with the predecessor.
+However, Xiaomi can keep up very well, where the S21 Ultra can no longer keep up.

 Ultra wide angle camera

-Now let's take a closer look at the ultra wide-angle camera.
-Here the differences are huge on paper, because Huawei built them into the new P50 Pro unfortunately only a very small sensor from OmniVision, which with a sensor size of 1/3 inch is even significantly smaller than the 1/1.54 inch sensor in the P40 Pro+ is.
-The S21 Ultra uses a 12 megapixel sensor with an average size of 1/2.55 inch and the Mi 11 Ultra uses the IMX586 with a sensor size of 1/2.0 inch.
-The Find X3 has the IMX766 as an ultra-wide-angle sensor, which the P50 Pro used as the main sensor.
-It is larger than average at 1/1.56 inch and is described by OPPO as the best ultra wide-angle camera in a smartphone.
+Now let's take a closer look at the ultra-wide-angle camera.
+The differences here are huge on paper, because Huawei unfortunately only uses a very small sensor from OmniVision in the new P50 Pro, which with a sensor size of 1/3 inch is even significantly smaller than the 1/1.54 inch sensor in the P40 Pro+.
+The S21 Ultra uses a 12 megapixel sensor, which is averagely large at 1/2.55 inches, and the Mi 11 Ultra uses the IMX586 with a sensor size of 1/2.0 inches.
+The Find X3 has the IMX766 as an ultra-wide-angle sensor, which the P50 Pro uses as its main sensor.
+At 1/1.56 inches, it is larger than average and is described by OPPO as the best ultra-wide-angle camera in a smartphone.

 Comparison with the S21 Ultra, Mi 11 Ultra, Find X3 & P40 Pro+